corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 That's not a bad thing, just well-intentioned advice.

 If you want to be successful with Rust, you have to be in it for the long run.
-Set realistic expectations: You won't be a Rust master in 1 week but you can achieve a lot in a month of focussed effort.
+Set realistic expectations: You won't be a Rust master in 1 week but you can achieve a lot in a month of focused effort.
 Rust is a day 2 language.
 You won't "feel" as productive as in your first week of Go or Python, but stick it out and it will pay off.
 Good luck.